UKTQT/Marvel-App-Flutter/README.md

 ## Project Description

 ### Tr
-Hayat Yöneticisi projesi, flutter'da daha fazla tecrübe kazanmak amacıyla yazılmış, istediğiniz güne görev ekleyebildiğiniz, görevi tamamlandı olarak işaretleyebildiğiniz bir görev yöneticisi uygulamasıdır. İçeriğinde firebase veritabanı ve tarih kullanımı için date_picker_timeline paketi kullanışmıştır.
+Marvel projesi, <a href="https://www.marvel.com"> Marvel Entertainment </a> şirketinin https://developer.marvel.com adresinden açtığı API kullanılarak kodlanmış bir projedir.
+Ticari amacı yoktur. İçeriğinde  Flutter Mobx, Provider, Dio, Cached_Network_Image, Crypto, Intl paketleri kullanılmıştır.
 </br>
 ### En
-Life Manager project was written to gain more experience in flutter, It is a task manager application where you can add tasks to the day you want, mark the task as completed.
-The date_picker_timeline package is used for firebase database and date usage in its content.
+The Marvel project is a project coded using the API opened by the <a href="https://www.marvel.com"> Marvel Entertainment </a> company at https://developer.marvel.com.
+It has no commercial purpose.
+Flutter Mobx, Provider, Dio, Cached_Network_Image, Crypto, Intl packages are used in its content.